expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 And, can you even buy anything outside of Farmville with Farmville's currency?

-Just because two things are "virtual" does not mean they have anything else remotely in common.
+Just because two things are "virtual" does not mean they are comparable.

-Q:  *And the fear of the algorithm, think of all the problems we've seen, if you talk to any critics of HFT, and they talk about you don't want to be in a situation where you're dependent on an algorithm, and we're talking about actual currency here.*
+**Q:**  *"And the fear of the algorithm, think of all the problems we've seen, if you talk to any critics of HFT, and they talk about you don't want to be in a situation where you're dependent on an algorithm, and we're talking about actual currency here."*

-A:  We're dependent on algorithms all the time.
-What do you think runs the entire Internet, financial exchanges, the power grid, mobile phone systems, etc.  [HFT][18] is a special case of many disparate, complex, opaque, proprietary algorithms competing against each other, interacting in sometimes emergent, unpredictable ways (Flash Crashes).
+**A:**  We're dependent on algorithms all the time.
+What do you think runs the entire Internet, financial exchanges, the power grid, mobile phone systems, etc.  [HFT][18] is a special case of many disparate, complex, opaque, proprietary algorithms competing against each other, interacting in sometimes [emergent][19], unpredictable ways (Flash Crashes).

 Bitcoin is a case of a single (or few), relatively simple algorithm/s, working together in the same system to solve a [well-defined mathematical problem][17] that just wasn't solvable until the invention of the Internet, public key crytpography, and the Bittorrent distributed communication protocol.

-Again, just because two things are "algorithms" does not mean they have anything else remotely in common.
+Again, just because two things are "algorithms" does not mean they are comparable.

-Q:  *We will hear a lot more about it, but will it be in the context of things like Zynga's share price that reflects people's lack of confidence in "virtual" things?*
+**Q:**  *We will hear a lot more about it, but will it be in the context of things like Zynga's share price that reflects people's lack of confidence in "virtual" things?*

-Again, see answer above re: Farmville.
+**A:**  Again, see answer above re: Farmville.

 [1]:    http://www.bloomberg.com/video/a-look-at-the-world-s-largest-online-currency-cPMjkXT0QB~SWJbQWWaB2g.html